wazo-platform/euc-plugins-js-sdk/documentation/docs/plugins/wda-examples.md

 ---
-sidebar_position: 8
-sidebar_label: Plugins Examples
+displayed_sidebar: pluginsSidebar
 ---

-# Web and Desktop application examples
+# E-UC Apps Plugins Examples

 ### Changing the sidebar color when entering the module, and resetting the color when leaving it